marianosimone/humble-bundle-cataloger/README.md

 ## WIP
 These are things that are not done, but I want to add before promoting this tool too much:

-- [ ] Move the fixes list into its own file
 - [ ] Add support for other types of media (e.g. videos, audio)
 - [ ] Add type annotations
 - [ ] See if getting the Humble Bundle json can be automated (or at least easier)